PushpaDendage/angular-training/week-one-schedule.md

-# Week 1
+# Angular Training Week One
-## Day 1
+## Day One
 - Anatomy of an HTML document
 - Creating First HTML Document
 - Block vs Inline Elements and Empty Elements
-- Attributes in HTML
+- Attributes in HTML - Normal Attributes | Boolean Attributes

-## Day 2
+## Day Two
+- Boolean Attributes
+- Basic form Controls input,textarea button,and select
-- Forms in HTML
+- Forms in HTML and client side validation
-- Introtuction to CSS
+- What is CSS, padding and margin?
-- Diff Ways of Using CSS in WebPage
+- Diff Ways to use CSS, inline,internal and external
-- CSS Selectors and Classes
+- Type, class, and ID selectors

-## Day 3
+## Day Three
-- Programming Paradigm
-- Syntax and expresssion
+- HTML Table Example
+- Combinators Descendant combinator, Child combinator(>), Adjacent sibling combinator(+) and General sibling combinator(~)
-- Variables, Functions and Objects
+- Box Model Content,Padding, Border and Margin
-- Classes and Interfaces
+- CSS Display Property - inline,inline-block,block,grid and flex

-## Day 4
+## Day Four
-- Event Handling, Attaching Event Listners to the HTML HTML Elements
-- DOM and its API's
+- Pseudo-classes and pseudo-elements
-- Overview of TypeScript
+- Overview of JavaScript

-## Day 5
-- What is Angular?
-- Angular CLI installation and commands
-- Angular Terminology
+- Adding Javascript to HTML
-- Project Skeleton and Structure
+- Variables and function in JavaScript